-Other non-current assets and investments decreased \$33.6 million in 2022.
-This decrease is due to a decrease in Investments, unrestricted of \$36.5 million due to increased commodity and purchased power costs, scheduled amortization of \$9.5 million related regulatory costs for future recovery related to pension and post employment benefits, a decrease in cash and investments restricted of \$17.7 million related to spending \$18.0 million in bond proceeds on capital improvements.
-This is partially offset by an increase of \$7.4 million increase in Capital improvement fund, an increase of \$9.3 million related to a new land lease recorded in 2022 in accordance with GASB 87, and increases of \$3.3 million and \$8.3 million in Equity interest in TANC and Equity interest in M-S-R Public Power Agency respectively.
+Other non-current assets and investments increased \$76.3 million in 2023.
+This increase is due to an increase in Investments, unrestricted of \$17.5 million due to decreased commodity and purchased power costs, and an increase in cash and investments restricted of \$95.4 million related to the issuance of the 2023 bonds which included new bond proceeds for capital improvements as well as refinancing existing debt.
+This is partially offset by a decrease in scheduled amortization of \$8.6 million related to regulatory costs for future recovery related to pension and post employment benefits, a decrease of \$28.5 million in Capital improvement funds spent on capital improvements, a decrease in lease receivable of \$2.4 million and increases of \$3.4 million and \$0.8 million in Equity interest in TANC and Equity interest in M-S-R Public Power Agency respectively.

-Other non-current assets and investments decreased \$48.4 million in 2021.
-This decrease is due to scheduled amortization of \$9.2 million related regulatory costs for future recovery related to pension and post employment benefits, a decrease in cash and investments - restricted of \$39.9 million related to spending \$32.6 million in bond proceeds on capital improvements.
-This is partially offset by an increase of \$7.4 million increase in Capital improvement fund.
+Other non-current assets and investments decreased \$33.7 million in 2022.
+This decrease is due to a decrease in Investments, unrestricted of \$36.5 million due to increased commodity and purchased power costs, a reduction in scheduled amortization of \$9.5 million related regulatory costs for future recovery related to pension and post employment benefits, a decrease in cash and investments - restricted of \$17.7 million related to spending \$18.0 million in bond proceeds on capital improvements.
+This is partially offset by an increase of \$7.4 million increase in Capital improvement fund, an increase of \$9.2 million related to a new land lease recorded in 2022 in accordance with GASB 87, and increases of \$3.3 million and \$8.3 million in Equity interest in TANC and Equity interest in M-S-R Public Power Agency respectively.